mrlynn/create-mongonext-app-docs/README.md

 - Deploy to [Vercel](https://vercel.com/) for best Next.js support
 - Set environment variables in your deployment dashboard
 - MongoDB Atlas must be accessible from your deployment
+- Create-MongoNext-App-Docs is deployed via GitHub Workflow to GH-PAGES

 ---